Bryan De La Cruz Player Props: Marlins vs. Guardians

-On Friday, Bryan De La Cruz (.333 batting average in his past 10 games, with a home run, three walks and six RBI) and the Miami Marlins play the Cleveland Guardians, whose starting pitcher will be Zach Plesac.
-First pitch is at 7:10 PM ET.
+After going 1-for-5 in his most recent game, Bryan De La Cruz and the Miami Marlins take on the Cleveland Guardians (who will start Shane Bieber) at 3:10 PM ET on Saturday.

-In his previous game he had a one-hit showing (1-for-5) against the Giants.
+In his most recent game he had a one-hit performance (1-for-5) against the Giants.

 Bryan De La Cruz Game Info & Props vs. the Guardians